I remember when vegan cookie recipes were bland, dry, and full of hard-to-find ingredients.

-They’re designed to be an edible cookie dough of sorts, though shaped to look like cookies and colored with sprinkled.
+They’re designed to be edible cookie dough of sorts, though shaped to look like cookies.

 I like these chilled with a slightly firmer texture, but if you want them to melt in your mouth, let them sit at room temperature for about 20-30 minutes.

-The taste, the texture, and even the look of them is exactly what you want in a chocolate chip cookie, and it’s totally vegan!
+The taste, the texture, and even the look of these cookies are exactly what you want in a chocolate chip cookie.

 Pistachios don’t just taste delicious; they look great, too.

-For these cookies, you’ll use ground pistachios and ground almonds, along with sugar and aquafaba for the binder.
+They utilize ground pistachios and ground almonds, along with sugar and aquafaba, for the binder.

 We are sorry that this post was not useful for you!